-CHALLENGE - The SAE Clean Snowmobile Challenge presents a conflicting design challenge; to create a solution that maximizes efficiency, minimizes exhaust and noise emissions, while maintaining optimal overall performance.
+The SAE Clean Snowmobile Challenge presents a conflicting design challenge; to create a solution that maximizes efficiency, minimizes exhaust and noise emissions, while at the same time maintaining optimal overall performance.
 Innovation in this challenge lies in developing a strategy to incorporate all of these goals to create a marketable, reliable, and practical solution.

-Overall, the greatest challenge faced by the team this year was maintaining productivity with a limited number of team members.
-The University of Waterloo Engineering program is a co-operative program which results in team members being present for 4 months, and absent for 4 months continuously.
-In addition, the 2011 team consisted of majority fourth-year students who have since graduated, resulting in a current team of largely junior members.
+Overall, the greatest challenge faced by the Waterloo team this year was the recruitment of new members and maintaining productivity while integrating new members into the team.
+The University of Waterloo Engineering program is a cooperative program which results in team members being present for 4 months, and absent for 4 months continuously.
+In addition, the Clean Snowmobile Challenge provides an attractive design opportunity for fourth year students who will then graduate.
+It is difficult to maintain a smooth transfer of knowledge as team member's turnover each year, and it has since been our goal to train and engage junior students in this design challenge.
 As such, extensive planning and organization was required to ensure that projects were delegated and completed in a timely fashion.

-The greatest technical challenges this year included the development of a new fuelling scheme from scratch, and overcoming the mechanical failure mechanisms from the 2011 Competition.
-Troubleshooting a non-operational platform and then repairing and improving its design required re-evaluation of projects, and new innovative solutions.
+The greatest technical challenges this year included the troubleshooting and repair of the snowmobile from the 2012 competition, as well as a recent emergency engine replacement.
+Troubleshooting a partially-operational platform and then repairing and improving its design required reevaluation of projects, and new innovative solutions.